abhishekmishra/streak-dot-txt/prd.md

 - Rich terminal tables for summaries and stats.
 - Calendar view for visualizing streaks.
 - Clear error messages for ambiguous or missing streaks.
+- CLI output and API both treat missing entries as 'not done'.

 ### 6.3.
 Web Service Layer (Future)
 - A RESTful API (e.g., using Flask or FastAPI) will use the same data access API.